Madsn/vcta-grails/README.md

 10. Create db - `createdb vcta`
 11. It should now be possible to connect with pgadmin3 for user vcta

-### Java 8 jdk
+### Java 6 jdk

-1. add-apt-repository ppa:openjdk-r/ppa
-2. apt-get update
-3. apt-get install openjdk-8-jdk
+1. apt-get install openjdk-6-jdk
-4. update-alternatives --config java
+2. update-alternatives --config java
-5. update-alternatives --config javac
+3. update-alternatives --config javac

 ### Grails